melezhik/swat/README.md

 ## swat variables

-Swat variables define swat  basic configuration, like logging mode, prove runner settings, etc. Here is the list:
+Swat variables define swat  basic configuration, like logging mode, etc. Here is the list:

 * `skip_story` - skip story, default value is \`0'.
 Set to \`1' if you want skip store for some reasons.